ispot-james-yu/aws-emr-cost-calculator/README.md

 Given that Amazon doesn't provide a straightforward solution to calculate the cost of an EMR workflow, this module aims to calculate the cost of an EMR workflow given a period of days, or the cost of a single cluster given the cluster id.
 The simple way to do that would be to use the information given by the JobFLow method of the boto.emr module.
 However, this method doesn't return any information about the Task nodes of a cluster, and whether or not spot instances were used.
 This cost calculator takes care of both.
 OnDemand instance prices are retrieved using the AWS pricing API.
 In case spot instances were used, the price is retrieved using the AWS EC2 API.

-EBS cost is fixed to 0.1 $ for month.
+EBS cost is fixed to 0.1 $ per GB/month.

 ### Install